Bracito de Oro

-Roberto Rodríguez Aguirre (April 13, 1965 – March 9, 2025) was a Mexican Luchador, or professional wrestler.
+Roberto Rodríguez Aguirre (April 13, 1965 – March 9, 2025) was a Mexican professional wrestler.
 He was best known for appearing for Consejo Mundial de Lucha Libre (CMLL) in their Mini-Estrella division under the name Bracito de Oro (Spanish for "Little Golden Arm").
 Aguirre's real name was not a matter of public record until he was unmasked by Pequeño Black Warrior on April 30, 2010.
 This is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans and they are only forced to reveal their real name when unmasked.
 Working in the Mini division does not necessarily mean that Bracito de Oro had dwarfism as several short wrestlers work in the "Mini" division, which is what separates the Mexican Mini-Estrella from traditional Midget wrestling as practiced in the United States and other places.
 Bracito de Oro was a smaller version of professional wrestler Brazo de Oro.
 He died on March 9, 2025, at the age of 59.